JMC welcomes new senior enlisted advisor to Army transformation effort

 |0

-This work, JMC welcomes new senior enlisted advisor to Army transformation effort, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JMC welcomes new senior enlisted advisor to Army transformation effort, by Jonathan Koester, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT